dvsa/front-end/README.md

 ## Demo

-You can view a live demo here:
+You can view the MOT component library and prototypes here:

 [Heroku Demo](https://dvsa-front-end.herokuapp.com/)

+## Login credentials

+The prototype system is password protected to prevent users accidentally accessing what may like real Government Services.
+If you'd like to access the library and prototypes, log in with:

+User: admin
+Password: dvsa

 ## Local Setup